Village Halls & Community Buildings

 • Fundraising

-Our work with community buildings is strengthened by our links with ACRE and the national network of Rural Community Councils, which enables us to provide community buildings with high-quality information sheets and other resources, and to offer local buildings the chance to achieve a nationally recognised quality standard 'Hallmark'.
+Our work with community buildings is strengthened by our links with ACRE and the national network of Rural Community Councils.
+This enables us to provide community buildings with high-quality information sheets and other resources, and to offer local buildings the chance to achieve a nationally recognised quality standard 'Hallmark'.

 Northumberland Village Halls portal